Top 10 Platform Engineering Tools You Should Consider in 2024

 - RBAC (Role-based Access Control)

-As a result of IDPs, engineering organizations require less cognitive load and can enable developer self-service without removing context from developers or making the underlying technologies inaccessible.
+As a result of IDPs, engineering organizations experience increased productivity with less cognitive load and can enable developer self-service without removing context from developers or making the underlying technologies inaccessible.
 An IDP that follows a Platform as a Product approach is built, maintained, and continuously improved by a platform team based on product management principles and best practices.

-Argo CD is a Kubernetes-native continuous deployment (CD) tool.
+Argo CD is a Kubernetes-native continuous deployment (CD) tool, scaled to meet the needs of modern applications.
 With Argo CD, you can deploy updated code directly to Kubernetes resources rather than using external CD tools that only allow push-based deployments.
 In one system, developers can manage both infrastructure configuration and application updates.

 Key features and capabilities of Argo CD include manual or automatic deployment of applications to a Kubernetes cluster, automatic synchronization of application state to the current version of the declarative configuration, a web user interface and command-line interface (CLI), role-based access control (RBAC) enabling multi-cluster management and much more.